In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 Help your students to listen out for specific information.
 Things like numbers, names, dates, city names and so on.

-For certain kinds of students — Chinese or Korean for example — they may not need reminding of this or any help in it.
+Certain kinds of students — Chinese or Korean for example — may not need reminding of this or any help in it.

 But it is worth paying some attention to these details to listen out for.